-- Turn off the ignition switch.

-- The all lights should go off.

-- ★ If the light does not go off, replace the ignition switch.
+- Turn off the ignition switch. - The all lights should go off (for the immobilizer model, FI indicator LED will blink. see Abstract in the Electrical System chapter). - ★If the light does not go off, replace the ignition switch.

 Second Step